 How Long Does Evaporated Milk Last

-Like other canned products, evaporated milk lasts quite a long time.
+Like other canned products, evaporated milk keeps up for quite some time.
 Sure, it comes with a best-by (or best if used by) date, and it’s by no means an expiration date.
 It only informs you how long, at the very least, the evaporated milk will retain its freshness.
 And since this dairy product is canned, it will usually last months past that date.

 |Evaporated milk (unopened)||Best by + 3 – 6 months|